 Because they tend to hide and the fact that many of their defining sex traits are on their bellies, transferring them into small specimen tanks to have a look at their bellies (and/or attempting to photograph them in their larger tank) is often necessary.
 Compatibility issues can make knowing the sex of your fantail particularly necessary, and checking before you leave the fish store is definitely suggested.

 As far as breeding pipefish goes, it is important to remember that, similar to their seahorse cousins, the male fish is the one that keeps the eggs.
 The female will lay her eggs into the pouch on his underbelly, and he will hold on to them until they hatch.

-At least one online breeder (Jim Welsh), has had success breeding bluestripes in captivity.
-His system involved catching the fry as soon as they hatched and raising them on live copepods and other plankton until they were full grown before forcing them to switch to frozen food.
-His success came in part because a clutch of bluestripe eggs seem to hatch all at once.
+At least one online breeder (Jim Welsh) has had success breeding them in captivity.
+His system involved catching the fry as soon as they hatched and raising them on live copepods and other plankton until they were fully grown before forcing them to switch to frozen food.

 What are your thoughts?